 The FRI Crystal Award for Distinguished Contribution recognizes an individual who has made recent outstanding and significant contributions to the design, implementation, or analysis of public utility regulatory policy.
 It provides an opportunity to recognize excellence and achievement across regulated industries and further promotes the mission and purpose of the FRI.

-Connecticut - Vice Chairman John "Jack" Betkoski III ~ President of NARUC
+~ Vice Chairman John W. "Jack" Betkoski IIIFlorida

 The FRI Advisory Board was established in 1988 as an essential component of the FRI.
-The board includes regulators, industry executives, and consumer representatives and operates under the leadership of Dr. Stephen Ferris.
+The board includes regulators, industry executives, and consumer representatives and operates under the leadership of John S. Howe, PhD.
 The board provides financial assistance and identifies the FRI’s strategic direction.

 To further advance the FRI mission, the associate membership program was developed to include a wider set of companies, organizations, and individuals with an interest in the water, gas, and electric industries.